+Academic Excellence

-Academic Excellence To be honored for Academic Excellence, students must make a yearly average of A in each subject.
+To be honored for Academic Excellence, students must make a yearly average of A in each subject, based on a weighted grade point system.
 Conduct grades are not used in determining this award.
 A grade adjustment is made for honors/pre-AP classes when determining Academic Excellence (see Weighted Grade Point System section of this handbook).